Where is it?

 The 2019 race saw Ferrari dominate, with Charles Le Clerc taking pole, and Sebastien Vettel winning the race.

-For 2023 the length of the Marina Bay Circuit will be shortened with the removal of the Bay Grandstand and number of corners reduced from 23 to 19, by straightening the track section between turns 16-19.
+For 2023 the length of the Marina Bay Circuit was shortened with the removal of the Bay Grandstand and number of corners reduced from 23 to 19, by straightening the track section between turns 16-19.

 Why go to this one?